ESTABLISHMENT OF PARENTAGE

 3.

-before the birth of the child, he and the mother of the child married each
+the birth mother of the child married each other in apparent compliance with

-other in apparent compliance with law, even if the attempted marriage is or
+law, even if the attempted marriage is or could be declared invalid, and the

-could be declared invalid, and the child is born during the invalid marriage or
+child is born during the invalid marriage or within 300 days after the

-within 300 days after its termination by death, annulment, declaration of
+marriage's termination by death, annulment, declaration of invalidity, or

-invalidity, or divorce or after a decree of separation; or. . .”
+divorce or after a decree of separation; or. . .”
 (Emphasis added)

 EXAMPLE